-Supervisor modules on the Arista 7500R3 Universal Spine platform are used for control-plane and management plane functions only.
-There are two redundant supervisors in the chassis, each capable of managing the system.
+The Supervisor modules on the Arista 7800R Universal Spine platform are used for control-plane and management plane functions only.
+Two redundant supervisors can be installed in the chassis, each capable of managing the system.
 All data-plane forwarding is performed on line card modules and forwarding between line card modules is always via the fabric modules.

-Figure 4: Arista 7500 Series Supervisor 2 Module.
+Figure 3: Arista 7800 Series Supervisor Module.